SillyTavern/SillyTavern-Docs/Usage/Core Concepts/advancedformatting.md

 6. API tokenizer.
 Queries the generation API to get the token count directly from the model.
 Only supported by Oobabooga's TextGen. **Pick if you use the latest version of TextGen API.**

 Chat Completion APIs **(non-overridable)**:

-1. OpenAI / Claude / OpenRouter / Window: model-dependant tokenizer via [tiktoken](https://github.com/openai/tiktoken).
+1. GPT via OpenAI / OpenRouter / Window: model-dependant tokenizer via [tiktoken](https://github.com/openai/tiktoken).
+2. Claude: Model-dependant tokenizer via [WebTokenizers](https://github.com/mlc-ai/tokenizers-cpp).
+3. OpenRouter: Llama and Mistral tokenizers for their respective models.
-2. Scale API: GPT-4 tokenizer.
+4. Scale API: GPT-4 tokenizer.
+5. AI21 API: GPT-3.5 turbo (default, fast) or API tokenizer (if toggled on, can cause slowdowns!).
-3. Fallback tokenizer (for proxies): GPT-3.5 turbo tokenizer.
+6. Fallback tokenizer (for proxies): GPT-3.5 turbo tokenizer.

 ### Token Padding